EXCLUSIVE-China eyes more corn imports as shipments surge, set to become top buyer

 China committed to buying billions of dollars of additional agricultural imports from the United States under the terms of a deal signed in January to end a trade war between the two countries.

-It is well short of the target, but has increased imports this year as it seeks to address shortages of corn, pork and soy.
+It is short of the $36.5 billion target for 2020, but has increased imports this year as it seeks to address shortages of corn, pork and soy.

+A report from the U.S. Trade representative's office on Friday said China had purchased $23.6 billion in agricultural products so far this year.

 ($1 = 6.6850 Chinese yuan)